nikhil-kharbanda/UofT-Crypto_Proj1/README.md

 ### Install Dependencies
 Once cloned, and to run this application locally, right click on the "index.html" file and select "Open in new browser"

-### Running application
-Run the appliaation using "npm run".
-You will then see the application running on port 3000! in the console.
-You can then view the app on http://localhost:3000/.

 ### Features
 1. Users can look for a stock value and get real time updates